Rarst/laps/readme.md

 # Description

-Laps is light WordPress profiler, which aims to be:
+Laps is light WordPress profiler (in a plugin), which aims to be:

  - always on and zero click (just hover on toolbar entry) away
  - quick indicator of what hogs page in general or right now